 - Dr James Hopker who will provide advice on aspects of endurance training and performance

-The Science of Endurance Training and Performance starts on 24 April and lasts for six weeks.
+The Science of Endurance Training and Performance starts mid-January 2018 and lasts for six weeks.
 Each week covers one of six topics and is divided into bite-sized learning steps which include presentations, videos, quizzes and articles.
 Interaction and discussion between learners and educators is supported by an online community throughout.
-Hundreds have already signed up, but the numbers are limitless as the course is online and free to access.
+Many have already signed up, but the numbers are limitless as the course is online and free to access.